JamieBort/PuppyLove/README.md

+TODO:

+A completed commit was pushed.
+However I need to revisit this to address the following:

+1. Make this look appropriate on tablets and mobile devices.
+To do this Chrome's dev tools.

 from: https://newline.theironyard.com/cohorts/15/courses/9/projects/39

 Your task is to review index.png and index.html and to write the CSS to match the mockup listed below.